Microsoft PowerPoint: Introduction

 - Making global changes to font, size and bullets by editing the slider master or layouts

 Working with Images

-- Inserting pictures on slides or masters
+- Inserting images on slides, masters or layouts

-- Applying formatting to pictures
+- Applying different types of formatting to pictures

 - Tips and tricks for working with pictures